Supratik24/Spendix/README.md

 # Spendix

 An Android-first, privacy-first personal finance tracker for India.
-SmartSpend turns financial SMS alerts into local, structured INR transactions.
+Spendix turns financial SMS alerts into local, structured INR transactions.

 ## What is included